 My career may have ended the moment I gave up my job at SNY in New York City to move west for love.
 It was time to reshuffle priorities though, the personal over the professional.
 On my way out of SNY, I got to cover the Olympic Games in Rio.
 I was high with ambition.
 Few people have a resume like mine.

 I laid the groundwork months in advance for my move, meeting with Pac-12 Network and Comcast Bay Area.
 I freelance for Pac-12 now, which is rewarding but infrequent.
 Like…scraping together rent infrequent.
 I’ve done my best to hide the struggle from friends.
 Anytime I get an assignment, I blast out pictures on social media to keep up the façade.
 Now I understand why other freelancers self-promote so much.
 This hustle is hard.

 I remember the news director at Comcast Bay Area saying, “We like you, but we don’t have anything open right now.”
 That’s a nice compliment paired with a dose of defeat.
 The news director warned me his shop was facing budget cuts.
-Later, he lost his job.
+Not long after, I learned the news director was laid off.
 The ax was chopping up.